 Jacob Dorris [SOWFLO]: Our musical influence comes from many different styles of music.
 You’re guaranteed to hear a few of those styles come into play on this new album.
 I would say, for the most part, our introduction to reggae at a young age was mostly through Bob Marley, Sublime, Slightly Stoopid… (like most American kids discovering reggae for the first time), but we all pretty much grew up listening to a lot of rock & roll too.

-Nowadays, each of us are listening to way different music than the other, but this makes for great writing sessions & even better for 14 hour van rides.
+Nowadays, each of us is listening to way different music than the other, but this makes for great writing sessions & even better for 14-hour van rides.
 We’re also constantly picking things up from other bands who we play with on the road and adding them to our sound.
 The learning never stops.

-ALTWIRE: What have been a major highlight throughout your career?
+ALTWIRE: What has been a major highlight throughout your career?

 ALTWIRE: What was the writing process like for “New Shoes”?
 How did you decide which songs to choose for the album?